-The Children’s Hospital of Philadelphia collaborates with Virtua, a comprehensive healthcare system in New Jersey, treat babies at Virtua Memorial in Mount Holly, NJ.
+The Children’s Hospital of Philadelphia collaborates with Virtua, a comprehensive healthcare system in New Jersey, to treat babies at Virtua Memorial in Mount Holly, NJ.
 Through this alliance, families in the South Jersey area have access to the most advanced newborn care from a medical team that is dedicated to the highest clinical quality and safety.

 Virtua Memorial, a 433-bed regional medical center, is the only full-service hospital with maternity care in Burlington County, NJ.
 The hospital delivers close to 2,900 babies each year.
 Women with high-risk pregnancies are seen in the Antenatal Testing Unit and followed by board-certified maternal-fetal medicine specialists.

 The newly renovated Special Care Nursery (SCN) at Virtua Memorial is a 12-bed Level II neonatal unit staffed by a CHOP neonatal team that provides intensive and intermediate care to roughly 350 babies each year.